 Handy Tip: Like and follow UniSA's official social media channels.

 10. Get to know your Student Services

 UniSA has a range of support services to help you academically and personally during your time with us.
 Campus Central is your first port of call for any information about these services and can be accessed online or visited in person on your campus.
-These services range from Accommodation Services, Campus Security, Career Services, Disability Services, Wirringka Student Services, International Student Services, Language and Learning Services, Library, and Student Counselling.
+These services range from Accommodation Services, Campus Security, Career Services, Disability Services, Wirringka Student Services, International Student Services, Study Support, Library, and Counselling.